30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-The mentorship model of this program lands it at our number 23 spot.
+The mentorship model is what makes this program distinctive.
 St. Bonaventure offers an online graduate program in school counseling that is for both those who are in the counseling field already and for those who have no experience or background in the field of mental health counseling.
 With coursework emphasizing successful counseling of P-12 populations in public and private academic environments, the program encourages students to seek out mentorship with faculty and to tailor the program to fit their needs, interests, and backgrounds.
 Coursework is supplemented by the required practicum and internships, and students have the opportunity to seek career development through St. Bonaventure’s online career center.

 Key Highlights: